lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses<a href="#lifestyle-business">\[2\]</a>.

 Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
-We are the "phone a friend" when you need it.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.

 Overall, I want to encourage more of the online equivalent of "buy local" and mom & pop shops.
 I want to see more "Lunch Money"s in this world!